CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Naming Conventions : Rules for naming variables, functions, and classes to keep code clear and consistent

-🔹 Encoding & Character Handling :  The process of converting characters into a specific format for storage, processing, and transmission
+🔹 Encoding & Character Handling : Converting characters into a specific format for use

 🔹 String Interning : Storing the same string once to save memory